relaymesh/githook/README.md

 - [SDK DSL (portable worker spec)](docs/sdk-dsl.md)
 - [API authentication (OAuth2/OIDC)](docs/auth.md)

-Githooks is configured using a single YAML file.
+githook is configured using a single YAML file.
 Environment variables like `${VAR}` are automatically expanded.
 Requests use or generate `X-Request-Id`, which is echoed back in responses and included in logs.

 ### Providers